The combinatorial formula for open gravitational descendents: Properties of the stratification

-where the $\sim$ identifies a marked point is some $\Sigma_v$ which corresponds to a $s_0-$cycle $\tilde v$ with the corresponding point in some $\Sigma_i.$ $Stab$ is the stabilization map which contracts an unstable component to a point.
+where the $\sim$ identifies a marked point in some $\Sigma_v$ which corresponds to a $s_0-$cycle $\widetilde v$ with the corresponding point in some $\Sigma_i.$ $\text{Stab}$ is the stabilization map which contracts an unstable component to a point.